 Anal gland “juice,” or secretions, vary in consistency from thick and oily to watery to yogurt like.
 Dogs normally express their anal sacs when walking or during normal defecation.
 Because your dog’s anal glands are constantly secreting material, if the glands aren’t emptied regularly, they can become filled and uncomfortable.
 That’s when Chloe starts scooting.

-Dog anal glands — what are some common issues?
+What are some common issues?

 If the anal glands get excessively full or impacted, they can become infected or even rupture.
 A serious condition called “perianal fistula,” an opening from inside the anus to the skin, can develop quickly if left untreated.